dokester/BayesicFitting/docs/BoundingBox.md

 The experiment follows the theory quite well.

+## More checks

 Next we check the distribution of random points in 10 N-dim shells of equal volume and in 8 perpendicular sectors.
-We take 10000 points random in spheres of 2,3,4,6, and 8 dimensions, by rejection sampling.
+We take 10000 points, random in spheres of 2,3,4,6, and 8 dimensions, by rejection sampling.
 We expect 1000 points in each shell and 1250 in each sector.